ParallelUniverseProgrammer/MovieBot/README.md

 Troubleshooting:
 - Slash commands not appearing: set `DISCORD_GUILD_ID` for your dev server and rerun; otherwise global sync may take up to ~1 hour.
-- Bot “starts and stops”: that’s `Ctrl-C` interrupting.
+- Bot "starts and stops": that's `Ctrl-C` interrupting.
 Leave it running to stay online.
-- “Missing intents/permissions”: enable Message Content Intent and ensure the bot has Send Messages + Read Message History in your server.
+- "Missing intents/permissions": enable Message Content Intent and ensure the bot has Send Messages + Read Message History in your server.
 - Model provider errors: verify the selected provider has a valid API key and that `llm.providers.priority` matches your keys.
 - Radarr/Sonarr connectivity: confirm base URLs and API keys; ensure services are reachable from your machine.